 Recommended things to do and see on your first day in Amsterdam

-On your first morning in Amsterdam, head to the world-famous Anne Frank House.
+On your first morning of your 2 days in Amsterdam, head to the world-famous Anne Frank House.
 As it’s one of the most visited museums in the Netherlands, the queues can get quite long so it’s best to go early.
 The museum house is the former hiding place of Anne Frank and her family during the Nazi occupation in World War II.
-Those who are familiar with the story will know that it wasn’t a happy ending for the family, so visiting the house educational but also emotional.
+Those who are familiar with the story will know that it wasn’t a happy ending for the family, so visiting the house is educational but also emotional.

 After the Anne Frank Museum, you’ll find yourself standing right in the heart of Jordaan – one of Amsterdam’s most famous neighbourhoods.
 Make the most of your time here by exploring the iconic area known for its iconic beauty and charm.
 Head to the Nine Streets for a bit of shopping, or try Noordermarkt square and visit the local market.
 If you need a rest, order a coffee at one of the cozy cafes lining the canals.

-On your first night in Amsterdam, head to the centre of town.
+On the first night of your 2 days in Amsterdam, head to the centre of town.
 You’ll quickly find yourself in the middle of the city’s famous Red Light District (known by locals as De Wallen) which is hard to miss.
 This is unlike any other red light district that you’ve ever seen or read about.
 Alongside the brothels and sex shows are hoards of tourists who wander along the streets to experience this unique part of Amsterdam whilst taking in the history of the area.
 During the day you may not even notice where you are, but in the evenings the party crowds arrive and the area becomes a little more intense.

 Where to stay for your first night in Amsterdam